What's included in the kit?

 Staddle stones for gazebo’s and log stores can be chamfered.
 See the staddle stones we offer.

-Request a quote online and we will include delivery costs in the postcode on your quote form.
+Request a quote online and we will include the cost of delivery in the quotation.

 What roof covering can I use?

-Do I need to treat the structural timber components in my building?
+Do I have to treat the structural timber components?

-When left untreated the building will ‘weather’ over time.
-You can oil or stain your oak frame and ancillary components should you prefer for aesthetical reasons, however we like to leave everything natural.
+Your oak framed building will ‘weather’ externally over time.
+You can oil or stain your oak frame and weatherboarding for aesthetic reasons, however we like to leave everything natural.